RyanColl/laravel-php-media/README.md

 echo "<script src='https://ajax.googleapis.com/ajax/libs/jquery/3.6.0/jquery.min.js'></script>";
 ```

 This code injects a script tag into the DOM that utilizes JQuery.
-Here, we run some javascript that awaits for the loading of the DOM, and then runs our timestamp function.
-It then sets an interval for every second to run the funtion again.
-The function timestamp makes an ajax request to updateTime.php. updateTime.php's echo is interpreted by the JQuery as a response, and the repsonse is injected into the inner html of a div with the id of 'timestamp'.
+Here, we run some JavaScript that awaits for the loading of the DOM, and then runs our timestamp function.
+It then sets an interval for every second to run the function again.
+The function timestamp makes an ajax request to updateTime.php. updateTime.php's echo is interpreted by the JQuery as a response, and the response is injected into the inner html of a div with the id of 'timestamp'.
  ____
 ```php
 echo "